Cal Crutchlow: Supersport World Championship

 On 23 September 2008, it was confirmed that Crutchlow had signed a deal to ride for the Wilco Zeelenberg-managed Yamaha factory team in the 2009 World Supersport Championship.
-He finished in the top four at every race until a mechanical failure while leading at Brno, and found himself in a two-way championship dice with surprise package Eugene Laverty on a Parkalgar Honda.
-Crutchlow lead the championship until a gearbox failure while leading at Imola meant that Eugene Laverty moved to within 3 points.
-However, at Magny-Cours after an intense start Laverty crashed, but picked his bike back up to leave him 19 points behind Crutchlow with 1 race at Portimão left.
-Laverty won in Portugal, but a fourth place by Crutchlow was enough to secure him the 2009 championship.
+He finished in the top-four at every race until he suffered a mechanical failure while leading at Brno.
+He soon found himself in a two-way championship dice with surprise package Eugene Laverty on a Parkalgar Honda.
+Crutchlow led the championship, but a gearbox failure while leading at Imola meant that Laverty surged to just three points behind him in the standings.
+Laverty crashed after an intense start at Magny-Cours, picking his bike back up to leave him 19 points behind Crutchlow with one race left.
+Laverty won the race, in Portimão, but Crutchlow's fourth place finish was enough to secure him the 2009 championship.